jasonmccreary/blog-posts/2011-10-13-cakephp-auth-component-login-redirect.md

 After doing so, I expected that the Auth Component would no longer remember the requested URL if I was not logged in.
 But, contrary to the documentation, I was still redirected when attempting to access a secure area of the site before logging in.

 Honestly, my head exploded on this one.
-I&rsquo;m still a little fuzzy on `loginRedirect`.
-But here&rsquo;s my two cents.
+I'm still a little fuzzy on `loginRedirect`.
+But here's my two cents.
 The original issue only occurred after logout.
 Since logout redirects to `loginAction`, the referrer was the previously requested page.
 Although `logout()` cleared `Auth.redirect`, the code above stored the referrer in `Auth.redirect`.
 Upon setting `loginRedirect`, the logic above failed.
 Since this code only runs when `$loginAction == $url`, it does not prevent Auth from remembering the requested URL when it *matters*.

 I find many developers dislike the Auth Component.
-Whether it&rsquo;s too complex or not enough features, I don&rsquo;t know.
+Whether it's too complex or not enough features, I don't know.
 What I do know is there is value in using native functionality.
 So, to be clear, this post is about the unclear documentation for the `loginRedirect` property and not bashing the Auth Component.

  [1]: http://cakephp.org/ "CakePHP"
  [2]: http://book.cakephp.org/view/1250/Authentication "CakePHP Auth Component"